 Results for Research Question #2: What profiles of youth engagement emerge from experiential data collected in the programs?

 On the basis of multiple fit indices and criteria, a model with equal variances and covariances fixed to zero was found to be most reasonable.
 This is a common model type (and is the default for the MPlus software) that allows for mean differences between the profiles as well as the variables’ variances across all of the profiles to be estimated.
 Descriptions of each the profiles taking account of their size (in terms of the number of responses for which the profile was most likely), their variable values, and what the profiles suggest about youth engagement are presented in Table 6.

+[INSERT TABLE 6 ABOUT HERE]